endeavouros-team/EndeavourOS-Development/README.md

 ## Netinstall:

-Netinstall method let you choose your Desktop environment to install and have options to install printing support or Accessibility Tools, it is possible to remove also single packages from the list.
+Netinstall method lets you choose your Desktop environment to install and have options to install printing support or Accessibility Tools, it is possible to remove also single packages from the list.

 packages used for this are simply a list (written in YAML) you can find here: